Tapping into Indonesia's vast geothermal potential to generate clean electricity

 To learn more about the Sustainable Development Goals verified by the standard for this project, please check the project's registry link above.

-Located within Halimun-Salak National Park, the Gunung Salak Geothermal Energy project involves the capacity upgrade of three turbines at an existing geothermal power plant from 55 MW to 60 MW, significantly increasing its efficiency.
-This additional installed capacity of 15 MW allows the plant to generate more energy from the same source of geothermal steam.
-This helps service Indonesias growing energy demands with clean electricity, reducing the need for emissions-heavy fossil fuel burning power plants.
+Located within Halimun-Salak National Park in West Java, Indonesia, the Gunung Salak Geothermal Energy project upgrades three turbines at an existing geothermal power plant, increasing capacity from 55 MW to 60 MW each.
+This additional 15 MW enables the plant to generate more renewable energy from the same geothermal resource, reducing reliance on fossil fuels and supporting Indonesia’s growing energy needs.

 The information here is for informational purposes only and provided on a non-reliance basis.
 For more information, click here.